 - Sea salt and pepper to taste

-- Dab of grass-fed butter or tallow, if needed
+- Dab of grass-fed butter, ghee or coconut oil, if needed

 - Avocado slices

 - Black lava course sea salt for garnishing, optional

 - Heat a large skillet over medium heat and add the chopped bacon.
 Cook for a couple minutes and then add the sliced mushrooms.